 - The importance of the tooth for chewing and talking

 - The number of treatments and visits needed during care

 How do we prevent additional decay in the future?

 At the Greatest Smiles on Earth, Dr. Thomas Becher believes that preventative care is the best way to protect your child’s teeth.
 We recommend a sealant procedure to all our patients to guard their little mouths from plaque and food build-up that commonly leads to cavities.

 In addition to our excellent in-office sealant and fluoride treatments, we recommend that all our patients build healthy teeth cleaning habits, such as brushing and flossing twice a day.
 The typical routine is to have your child brush and floss their teeth after their morning breakfast and right before bed.

 Supervise them while they brush to ensure the best methods and remind them to brush their tongues as well!

 Does fluoride prevent cavities?

-At your child’s bi-annual visit, we will provide a regular fluoride treatment as part of our arsenal of preventative care.
+At your child’s bi-annual visit to our top-rated pediatric dental practice in Worthington OH, we will provide a regular fluoride treatment as part of our arsenal of preventative care.
 You may frequently see toothpaste and mouthwash advertised as containing fluoride, but these treatments deliver a much more powerful dose than over-the-counter products.
 We advise our patients to utilize our in-office fluoride as well as fluoride-containing oral care products for the best results.

 Kala is the cheery voice and pleasant smile that greets you at our office.
 She is the “concierge” of our practice, manages the daily activities of our office, and can assist you with all your insurance and accounting needs.
 She bubbles with energy and enthusiasm, and always brightens our day.